 - D-1.
-Corrections staff will encourage inmates to perform personal hygiene and grooming each day.
+Members will encourage inmates to perform personal hygiene and grooming each day.

 - D-2.
 Newly lodged inmates will receive one complete hygiene pack.
-The jail will charge a reasonable amount for the pack.
+The AJ will charge a reasonable fee for the pack.
 The inmate's account will be debited for later collection if the inmate does not have enough funds at the time of booking.
-Corrections staff will not deny an inmate a hygiene pack because of lack of funds.
+Members will not deny an inmate a hygiene pack because of lack of funds.
 The hygiene pack will include the following:

 - a) One roll of toilet paper.

 - b) One bar of soap.

 - c) One toothbrush.

 - d) One tube of toothpaste.

 - e) One comb.

 - f) One pen.

 - g) One stamped envelope.

 - h) Four sheets of paper.

 - i) One Inmate Manual.

 - D-3.
-Inmates may purchase additional hygiene items from a selection offered through commissary.
-Limited hygiene items may be purchased by indigent inmates.
+Inmates may purchase additional hygiene items from a selection offered through the contracted commissary provider.
+Indigent inmates may purchase limited hygiene items.
 Bar soap is provided at no cost to inmates.

 - D-4.
 Toilet paper is provided for each inmate at no cost to the inmate.
 Inmates may not have more than one roll of toilet paper at any one time.
 Inmates will exchange an empty toilet paper roll for a full roll.

 - D-5.
 Feminine hygiene products are provided for each female inmate at no cost to the inmate.

 - D-6.
 Inmate Manuals are provided for each inmate at no cost.
-Manuals will be returned to corrections staff at release.
+Manuals will be returned to deputies at release.